tylerlum/ufc_automated_scoring_system/README.md

 * Perform detailed hyperparameter tuning analysis (keep independent test set to evaluate afterwards to avoid optimization bias)
 * Data augmentation with SMOTE or gaussian noise to increase dataset size
 * Integrate boxing datasets for more fights
+* Analyze if the remaining error is from aleatoric uncertainty (label noise) or epistemic uncertainty (model insufficient)